 Your personal injury lawyer may prefer using the multiplier method to calculate the value of your claim, the argument being that your compensation is quantifiable in relation to your injuries.

-For example, let’s say you were in a car accident, and your medical bills came to a grand total of $20,000, including costs for hospitalization and diagnostic tests.
+For example, let’s say you were in a car accident in Florida, and your medical bills came to a grand total of $20,000, including costs for hospitalization and diagnostic tests.
 Let’s also say you are in severe pain on a daily basis because of your injuries and you experience emotional distress.
 Your lawyer will likely argue that your medical bills, pain and suffering, and emotional distress should be a multiplier of three, which would value your compensation at $60,000.

 Per Diem Method